ginatrapani/ginatrapani.org/src/md/recently.md

 ### October 2017

 * Interviewed Ellen Ullman, author of [_Life in Code_](https://us.macmillan.com/books/9780374534516), about her career as a software engineer at [an event held at the Postlight office](https://www.meetup.com/Postlight/events/243689794/).
+* Chatted with Jenn Schiffer, community engineer at Fog Creek's Glitch, a new platform for developers to write and remix code.
+[Listen here.](https://trackchanges.postlight.com/jenn-schiffer-relates-to-developers-5075c696d7e5)
 * _Quartz at Work_ includes me on their list of [22 Twitter accounts to follow to become a better manager](https://work.qz.com/1067241/22-twitter-accounts-to-follow-to-become-a-better-manager/).
+* Quoted in a new article, [Stages of motivation for contributing user-generated content: A theory and empirical test](http://www.sciencedirect.com/science/article/pii/S107158191730126X), published in the International Journal of Human-Computer Studies.

 ### September 2017